The Case of the Stuttering Bishop: Cultural references

-In September 1937 Warner Bros. produced the Looney Tunes cartoon, The Case of the Stuttering Pig, featuring Porky Pig.
+In September 1937, Warner Bros. produced the Looney Tunes cartoon, The Case of the Stuttering Pig, featuring Porky Pig.
 Although a lawyer figures in the story, the cartoon has no relationship to the Warner Bros.
 Perry Mason feature that inspired its clever title.

 Home media

 On October 23, 2012, Warner Home Video released the film on DVD in Region 1 via their Warner Archive Collection alongside The Case of the Howling Dog, The Case of the Curious Bride, The Case of the Lucky Legs, The Case of the Velvet Claws and The Case of the Black Cat in a set entitled Perry Mason: The Original Warner Bros.
 Movies Collection.
-This is a manufacture-on-demand (MOD) release, available exclusively through Warner's online store and only in the US.
+This is a manufacture-on-demand (MOD) release, available exclusively through Warner's online store and only in the United States.